GodotMisogi/AeroFuse.jl/docs/src/theory.md

 ### Longitudinal Motion

 A standard three degrees-of-freedom rigid body model is used for performing flight dynamics analyses in the 2-dimensional longitudinal plane formulated as an initial-value problem.
-The coupled differential equations governing in a canonical state-space representation, with the time-evolution of the state vector $\mathbf x$ driven by the forcing function $\mathbf f$ are shown below subject to initial conditions $\mathbf x_0$.
+The coupled differential equations are shown in a canonical state-space representation, with the time-evolution of the state vector $\mathbf x$ driven by the forcing function $\mathbf f$ are shown below subject to initial conditions $\mathbf x_0$.

 ```math
 \begin{align*}